Updated on

 This scandal is the reason our operation exists.
 Despite the existence of such a simple treatment, doctors in the USA, UK, and other countries consistently deny it to patients with B12 deficiency and pernicious anemia.
 They don’t realize how deadly B12 deficiency can become, and believe they only need to keep patients’ B12 levels between 150–700 pmol/L. However, B12 levels can rise regardless of whether treatment is effective.

-Best B12 Shot Dosage and Frequency
+Best B12 Injection Dose and Frequency

-If you’re using our product, our preferred vitamin B12 injection dosage for adults is 0.3 ml, once a day for at least three months in a row.
+If you’re using our product, our preferred vitamin B12 injection dosage for adults is 0.3 mL, once a day for at least three months in a row.
 Each vial contains 40 mg of B12.
-Once dissolved in 10 ml of saline, each 0.3 ml dose delivers 1.2 mg of B12, about 400–500 times the recommended daily allowance.
+Once dissolved in 10 mL of saline, each 0.3 mL dose delivers 1.2 mg of B12, about 400–500 times the recommended daily allowance.
 It’s good insurance.
 You can’t overdose.

 Better safe than sorry.